How to Help a Teen with an Eating Disorder

 You don't need to have everything figured out before reaching out for help.

-Early support can make a meaningful difference, both in recovery and in helping your family feel more supported along the way.
+Early support makes a meaningful difference, both in recovery and in helping your family feel less alone in it.

 Take Care of Yourself, Too